 Personal Appearance / Dress Code: The top layer of clothing must be the HonorHealth berry polo shirt OR a plain shirt with the HonorHealth cobbler or butcher apron or the HonorHealth grey smock.
 All volunteers must dress in attire that is suitable for the environment.
 Casual attire is appropriate but clothes that show the midriff, low-cut blouses, muscle shirts/tank tops, short shorts, or low-rise jeans will not be allowed.
 No high heels, sandals, Crocs, flip-flops, or other types of open-toed or open-heel footwear will be worn in the warehouse or processing area due to safety concerns.
-Staff reserves the right to ask any inappropriately dressed volunteer to leave and change into acceptable clothing before continuing to their service activities. ng before continuing to their service activities.
+Staff reserves the right to ask any inappropriately dressed volunteer to leave and change into acceptable clothing before continuing their service activities.